Athletes with hearing loss

 Marcus Titus is a swimmer who was born deaf.
 In the pool, Titus had to rely on the visual cues of other swimmers diving into the water, until U.S. Swimming banned the use of hand signals to start races.
 Titus made it his goal to reverse this rule for other swimmers with hearing loss, and was ultimately victorious.
 He is therefore not only a legend in the water, but also a champion for those who have hearing loss conditions as well.

 Still having doubts about getting your hearing checked?
 Don’t be!
 This is a quick, non-invasive procedure that could help you get your life back on track, just like these amazing athletes.
-Click here to make a booking for a FREE* hearing test, or call us on 1300 308 125 today.
+Click here to make a booking for a no cost* hearing test, or call us on 1300 308 125 today.